fbpx

 What makes a great organic fertilizer?

 Fertilizers are materials applied to gardens to provide essential nutrients to plants.
-Although natural outdoor garden soil does contain essential nutrients, a good organic fertilizer will boost nutrient availability without harming your garden.
-Think of organic fertilizer as a naturally-derived multivitamin for your plants!
+Although natural outdoor garden soil does contain essential nutrients, a good organic plant fertilizer will boost nutrient availability without harming your garden.

 The best all-purpose organic fertilizers